Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkwriter-networkreader-networkbuffer.md

 ### PooledNetworkBuffer

 Creating resizable `NetworkBuffer`s allocates a byte array to back it, just like a `MemoryStream`.
-To not create any allocations, the MLAPI has a built in Pool of `NetworkBuffer`s  which is recommended to be used instead.
+To not create any allocations, Netcode has a built in Pool of `NetworkBuffer`s  which is recommended to be used instead.

 ```csharp
 using (PooledNetworkBuffer stream = PooledNetworkBuffer.Get())